KaiWilke/F5-iRule-RADIUS-Client-Stack/iRules/Alternative Variable Compression Modes/README.md

 # Mode 2: Enable Variable Compression with "unique" mappings

-If you enable the included variable compression option within the PreCompiler settings (via `set RadCLI_compiler(compression_enable) 1`), the TCL-PreCompiler will change the rather long and human friendly `$radcli(array_label)` variable names to shrinked variable names (e.g. `$rc(al)`) during the `RULE_INIT` event.
+If you enable the included variable compression option within the PreCompiler settings (via `set RadCLI_compiler(compression_enable) 1`), the TCL-PreCompiler will change the rather long and human friendly `$RadCLI(array_label)` variable names to shrinked variable names (e.g. `$rc(al)`) during the `RULE_INIT` event.

 The performance of the RADIUS Client Stack will be slightly optimized because the creation, maintenance and lockup of those short variable name requires less CPU cycles and memory.
-The downside of this mode is a more difficult iRule debugging because the code you write and the executed code is different.
+The downside of this mode is a more difficult iRule debugging experience, because the code you write and the executed code is now different.
 If a TCL stack trace happens, you may need to use the compression map to become able to translate the short run-time varible names back to their long form to spot the problem in the code you write.
+But in the end this should not a big deal...

 ### "unique" PreCompiler Compression Map:

-The compression map of this mode is sorted in alphabetical order where each human friendly variable is getting trunkated to a short but still unique human abbreviation.
+The compression map of this mode is sorted in alphabetical order where each human friendly variable is getting trunkated to a short and unique abbreviation.
 The variable name which are getting exposed to custom iRule solutions (e.g. `server_config()`, `client_request()` and `server_response()` are not compressed.

 ```